 Offering a growing range of beer styles from around the world, all of which can also be enjoyed in the beer garden attached to the brewery.

-The only brewery in Sibiu currently brewing on site, their 3 beers range has been available on the market since the end of 2017.
+The first brewery in Sibiu to start brewing on site, their 3 beers range has been available on the market since the end of 2017.

 One of the first craft brewers in Romania, Zăganu emerged way back in 2013.
 They offer a range of traditional beer styles, as well as some more modern seasonal ales.